LATEST

 There is an art to shopping a Kochi mall on a weekend, and most of us are doing it wrong.
 We wander in for one thing, get pulled into three sales, and leave having spent on everything except what we came for.
 The fix is a plan.
-Here is where the real value sits across the city's big four this weekend, floor by floor, so you can walk in knowing exactly where to point yourself.
+Here is where the real value tends to sit across the city's big four, floor by floor, so you can walk in knowing exactly where to point yourself.

 Lulu Mall, Edappally: the everything sale